Ryukishi07: Career

 Ryukishi07 launched the doujin circle 07th Expansion in 2001.
 He originally produced original cards for Leaf Fight, a trading card game produced by the eroge developer Leaf.
-After his younger brother Yatazakura learned game programming, 07th Expansion began to produce Higurashi When They Cry, a reworking of concepts from Ryukishi's Hinamizawa Bus Stop script into a psychological horror visual novel, with characters inspired by the works of Key.
+After his younger brother Yatazakura learned game programming and, inspired by the success of Type-Moon's visual novel Tsukihime, suggested that he and Ryukishi create their own sound novel, 07th Expansion began to produce Higurashi When They Cry, a reworking of concepts from Ryukishi's Hinamizawa Bus Stop script into a psychological horror visual novel, with characters inspired by the works of Key.

-In a 2012 interview with Damien Bandrac for the Journal du Japon, Ryukishi07 said:Initially, my audience was otaku who attend Comiket, which are a very small fraction of Japanese otaku, themselves a small part of Japanese people in general!
+In a 2012 interview with Damien Bandrac for Journal du Japon, Ryukishi07 said:Initially, my audience was otaku who attend Comiket, which are a very small fraction of Japanese otaku, themselves a small part of Japanese people in general!
 I never thought for one second that I could be read, published, edited at the other end of the planet, in France...
 As for Higurashi, I never thought that people outside Japan might be interested.
 Umineko in particular is a text that even Japanese people can have difficulty reading.
 So, to imagine that foreigners have made the effort to read it, understand it, and translate it, is an indescribable happiness to me.

 His writing has been described as alternating between "macabre scenes and schoolboy humor".
 He has said, "A story should be like a roller coaster.
 That is to say before writing a really cruel scene, I have to lift the people's spirits, for example, with a fun scene...
 Before writing a scene of pure despair, we must go through scenes of hope.
 And indeed, when I write, all of this amuses me very much."
-He has cited And Then There Were None as his influence.
+He has cited And Then There Were None as an influence.

 Konami enlisted him to write the video game Silent Hill f as they were seeking a writer who could "really understand the essence of Japanese horror".